Oxsomi/core3/docs/graphics_api.md

     - CPUAllocatedBit (Always use as CPUAllocated to force CPUBacked also): Indicates that the device memory with the resource should be CPU-sided whenever possible.
 This can free up more device memory if the resource is only rarely being accessed (because it's typically slower than local memory).
 In some cases, this flag won't do anything, because with shared memory models such as mobile or integrated GPUs the memory between CPU and GPU is shared anyways.
 This is generally not a useful flag, though it can be when consuming large amounts of memory.
 - type: DeviceTexture, RenderTargetOrDepthStencil, DeviceBuffer, Swapchain.
 This is the base type; useful for memory allocation.
 Real type info can be obtained through the RefPtr itself.
 - mappedMemoryExt: API dependent location of the memory.
 Never write to this directly, because of unexpected caching behavior or access limations.
 Even if CPUAllocatedBit is active, this is not guaranteed to be writable directly on runtime.
 The graphics API implementation decides if it can directly access it (e.g. the resource is not in flight) and then can directly write to it.
 If it can't, it will use the staging buffer or create a dedicated staging resource (temporary).
 Always access this through the markDirty/pullRegion function of DeviceTexture or DeviceBuffer.
+- deviceAddress: the address of this resource on the GPU (generally only for device buffers).

 ### Resource handles